towerdefence-cc/.github/profile/README.md

 Some fun info:
   - Tested to hold 1500 players on 16GB RAM and a Ryzen 3600 (single node setup, 20 lobbies and 1 proxy).
+  - Currently experimenting and possibly migrating microservices to Go

 Logo generated using Midjourney :heart: